emeraldfyr3/em-lib/docs/em/math/random.md

 # em:math/random

 "Truly" random number generator.
 Distribution is approximately uniform for small numbers.
+"True" random means that the number is derived from Minecraft's randomness.

 Maximum range size (upper - lower) is 2147483647.

+For faster performance, use `em:math/randomp`.
+For a guaranteed uniform distribution but slower performance, use `em:math/randomu`.

 ## Parameters